Attachment Therapy for Adults in San Diego, California

 Meet Our California Based Trauma-Informed Therapists

-At Cove Counseling Group, all of our therapists are trauma-informed—and several specialize in trauma recovery, including complex PTSD and attachment wounds.
+At Cove Counseling Group, all of our therapists are trauma-informed.
 Each brings a unique approach, but all share a commitment to helping you feel safe, seen, and supported.

 A woman smiling, with shoulder-length dark hair, wearing a brown long-sleeve top and light blue jeans, standing indoors against a plain light-colored wall.